 The conflict between Russia and Ukraine has significantly impacted the world economy, including Indonesia.
 Russia is one country that supplies crude oil to the world (Khudaykulova et al., 2022).
 Since the conflict occurred, Russia has received world economic sanctions, one of which is a limit on oil exports to suppress Russian revenues (Korosteleva, 2022).
 The world economic sanctions policy certainly impacts the imbalance between the demand and supply of goods so that crude oil prices soar (Gordon & Recio, 2019; Korosteleva, 2022).

 Crude oil prices correlate with various economic aspects, including consumer goods.
 Crude oil is the primary source of energy in economic activity (Baffes, 2007).
 Crude oil is fuel for production and transportation activities.
 If the demand and supply for crude oil are not balanced, it will impact the production chain and consumption of goods.
 Some goods ready for consumption require different production processes, and one of the drivers of the processes is a machine that uses fuel.
 The distribution of ready-to-consume goods certainly requires transportation to reach consumers, and one of the drivers of the consumption goods distribution process is transportation that uses fuel.
 The impact of rising crude oil prices has an impact on increasing the cost of goods sold for goods to be consumed.
-The most prominent bearer of the increase in the price of goods is the community as the leading economic actor.
+The most prominent bearer of the increase in the price of goods is the community.
 Alghalith's research (2010) proves that high volatility in oil prices impacts increasing consumer goods prices.

-Economic conditions that have not improved due to Covid-19 and weakened by external factors arising from the conflict between Russia and Ukraine have caused the Indonesian economy to be in danger of recession.
+Economic conditions, that have not improved due to Covid-19 and further weakened by external factors arising from the conflict between Russia and Ukraine, have caused recession in the Indonesian economy..
 International pressure and economic problems facing Indonesia are the main factors causing the recession.
-Conditions of the threat of recession significantly impact the power of consumption of goods and services.
+Conditions of this economic recession significantly impact the power of consumption of goods and services.

 The impact of implementing value-added tax rates